 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-The Small Industries Development Bank of India (SIDBI) currently does not report any carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
-Consequently, there are no recorded Scope 1, 2, or 3 emissions or any significant reduction targets or achievements to highlight.
-In terms of climate commitments, SIDBI has not outlined any specific reduction initiatives or pledges, such as those typically associated with the Science Based Targets initiative (SBTi) or other climate action frameworks.
-The lack of data suggests that the bank may still be in the early stages of developing a comprehensive climate strategy.
-As of now, SIDBI's approach to carbon emissions and climate commitments remains undefined, with no inherited data from a parent or related organization.
-This positions the bank in a context where it may need to establish clearer sustainability goals and reporting mechanisms to align with industry standards and expectations.
+The Small Industries Development Bank of India (SIDBI) currently does not have available carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
+Consequently, there are no reported Scope 1, 2, or 3 emissions or any significant reduction targets or achievements at this time.
+In the context of climate commitments, SIDBI has not outlined any specific climate pledges or initiatives aimed at reducing carbon emissions.
+The lack of documented reduction targets suggests that the organisation may still be in the early stages of developing a comprehensive climate strategy.
+As there is no cascaded emissions data from a parent or related organisation, all information reflects SIDBI's independent status regarding climate reporting.
+The absence of emissions data and reduction initiatives highlights an opportunity for SIDBI to enhance its environmental accountability and align with industry standards for climate action.